 More parents need to know that these toys definitely pose a choking hazard and are not age-appropriate for children below the age of 12.

 The toys are manufactured by different companies, and as such, it has become difficult to monitor the quality standards of the toys that are being sold.
-For instance, some of the toys seem to be coming apart in the children’s hands, making them a very real choking and suffocation hazard to children.
-The toys should be very sturdy and stable, and no part should come out unless an adult uses a tool to remove it.
-Unfortunately, that isn’t happening in many cases.
+For instance, some of the toys seem to come apart in children’s hands, making them a very real choking and suffocation hazard to children.
+The toys should be very sturdy and stable, and no part should come off unless an adult uses a tool to remove it.
+Unfortunately, that is not happening in many cases.
 Parts are coming loose, and children who place the toy in their mouths are at serious risk of choking.
 These toys have not been designed with all necessary safety features in mind, and some of these toys are small enough to be swallowed whole.
-A consumer watchdog group has rightly called this one of the 10 most dangerous toys to have in your home.
+A consumer watchdog group has rightly called figdet spinners one of the 10 most dangerous toys to have in your home.

 This risk is so high that many schools have now banned children from bringing the fidget spinners to school.
 Not only is there a risk of choking, but teachers say that these toys are becoming a major distraction to children and classrooms.